 In the fighting that took place in the 17 days between the capture of the bridge and the bridgehead breakout that led to the Ruhr Pocket, American forces saw combat as intense as any since the landing on Omaha.
-What was once a battlefield is today a buccolic landscape, hills and dales, forests and small farms, half-timbered houses and mideval village churches, bearing testament to the peace and progress Germany has enjoyed over the past 70 years.
+What was once a battlefield is today a buccolic landscape, hills and dales, forests and small farms, half-timbered houses and mideval village churches, bearing testament to the peace and progress Germany has enjoyed since 1945.